 Amazfit Bip S comes packed with features such as built-in GPS, heart rate sensor and notifications.
 In addition to keeping tabs on your activity 24/7 the timepiece provides tracking of your runs, cycling and other sports with mapped routes, detailed stats and heart rate zones.

 But Bip’s claim to fame is its astonishing 40 days of battery life, and that’s with an always on colour touch-screen!
 With GPS switched on it comes down to an excellent 22 hours.

 In terms of looks, this is a cheerful-looking smartwatch.
-Most would equate it to a blend between Pebble Time and the Apple Watch.
+Most would equate it to a blend between Pebble Time and a simplified version of the Apple Watch.

 Is it perfect?
 No. It doesn’t have an altimeter for counting floors climbed and the non-fitness features pretty much end with notification support.

 But if you’re after a simple wearable that keeps tabs on your fitness, tracks your running and cycling with GPS and you don’t want to be bothered with charging often, the Bip makes a strong case for itself.
 You’ll struggle to find a smartwatch that delivers anywhere near the same level of features for the price.

 View on Amazon*

 |Release date: February 2020 | Display: 1.28 inch reflective color display | Battery life: up to 40 days | Water resistance: 5 ATM | Weight: 46 grams | Sensors: BioTracker PPG Bio-Tracking optical sensor, 3-axis accelerometer, 3-axis geomagnetic sensor | Built-in GPS: Yes | Contactless payments: Yes | Music storage: No | Cellular: No | Operating system: Proprietary|